 Case studies

-The challenges set out above are further illustrated by the following case studies.
+The challenges set out above are further illustrated by the following case studies that refer particularly to issues regarding assistive technology.
 (These case studies have been de-identified; the names used are not the participant's real names.)